orbitalquark/textadept/docs/api.md

 <a id="textadept.run.build"></a>
 #### `textadept.run.build`(*root\_directory*)

-Builds the project whose root path is *root_directory* or the current project using the shell command from the `build_commands` table.
+Prompts the user with the command entry to build the project whose root path is *root_directory* or the current project using the shell command from the `build_commands` table.
-If a "makefile" type of build file is found, prompts the user for the full build command.
 The current project is determined by either the buffer's filename or the current working directory.
 Emits `BUILD_OUTPUT` events.

 Parameters: